• Skip to primary navigation

 4. DIY leather mail organizer – made with old leather belts

-5. Leather belt shelves an alternative to brackets
+5. Leather belt shelves are an alternative to brackets

-6. Macrame style leather recycled hanging planter, no complex knots just some clever cutting.
+6. Macrame-style leather recycled hanging planter, no complex knots, just clever cutting.

 7. Repurposed leather strap into drawer pulls